Election 2015 Learn More

-If you are interested in volunteering to help with any of these issues, please contact the individuals indicated.
+If you are interested in learning more about our work or volunteering to help with any of these issues, please contact the individuals indicated.
 It's your chance to get involved and make a difference!

 Any citizen over 18, male or female, may become a voting and active member of the League.

 The fight for voting rights has been urgent in North Carolina, where the League of Women Voters of North Carolina and co-plaintiffs headed to trial in their landmark federal challenge of the state's 2013 anti-voter bill.
 The law, one of the nation's strictest,